V0idpool/RustForge/README.md

 * **Integrated Image Editor** – No more needing external tools!
 You can now access an image editor directly within RustForge, featuring cropping and text overlay functionality to perfectly prepare your artwork before painting.

+* **Timelapse GIF Creator & Editor** – When enabled, this exciting premium feature automatically takes a series of timelapse screenshots during the painting process and compiles them into a timelapse GIF of your finished artwork!

-* **Timelapse GIF Creator** – When enabled, this exciting premium feature automatically takes a series of timelapse screenshots during the painting process and compiles them into a timelapse GIF of your finished artwork.
-Also use the powerful editor to fine-tune your timelapse GIF before saving.
-You can now adjust the playback speed, skip frames, manually remove specific frames, and even customize the painting stats text that appears on the GIF.
+* **Timelapse GIF Creator & Editor** – When enabled, this exciting premium feature automatically takes a series of timelapse screenshots during the painting process and compiles them into a timelapse GIF of your finished artwork!

 ## Features